availproject/op-evm/README.md

 ## Testing Fraudproof

 Testing fraud-proof processing is relatively straightforward.
-Sequencer implementation contains so called fraud server, which provides an HTTP interface which can be used to trigger a one time fraud construction into next produced block.
+Sequencer implementation contains so called fraud server, which provides an HTTP interface that can be used to trigger a one time fraud construction into next produced block.
 Watchtower will then catch this and produce a fraud-proof block, which leads to dispute resolution process.

 ### To Evaluate the Fraud-proof Mechanism, Execute the Following Procedures: